-A VPN passthrough is a router feature that allows devices connected to that router to establish an outbound VPN connection.
-It allows VPN traffic to move freely.
+A VPN passthrough is a system that connects two secured networks.
+With a VPN passthrough, you can access a remote network from behind the firewall of your router.
+The name is derived from the fact that it allows VPN traffic to move freely and pass through your router's firewall.
 However, you shouldn’t confuse it with a VPN router, which itself implements a VPN connection.

 A VPN passthrough allows VPN traffic to move without being blocked.
 It does this by ensuring that old VPN protocols, such as PPTP and LT2P (an outdated IPsec version), don’t recognize and block the traffic.